Abhiswain97/Abhiswain97/README.md

 - 👯 I’m looking to collaborate on any project involving ML/DL/DS.
 - 💬 Ask me about anything ML/DL/Computer vision.
 I will try my best to answer or point you to a resource.

-I also have a personal blog ✍: [*Listening To Life*](https://abhiswain97.github.io/ListeningToLife/).
+I also have a personal blog ✍: [*abhishekswain.me*](https://abhiswain97.github.io/ListeningToLife/).
 You can check it out if you're interested.
 I write about anything & everything I love!

 I also post on [*Towards data science*](https://medium.com/@abhi08as.as) things like tutorials, or simply documenting what I build.